AsfandToor/NeuralSteganography/README.md

 ## Algorithms

 The steganography algorithms implemented are:
-1. Our proposed arithmetic coding-based algorithm
+1. Our proposed arithmetic coding-based algorithm]
-2. The Huffman algorithm from [RNN-Stega: Linguistic Steganography Based on Recurrent Neural Networks](https://ieeexplore.ieee.org/document/8470163)
-3. The binning algorithm from [Generating Steganographic Text with LSTMs](https://arxiv.org/abs/1705.10742)

 An example of encoding and decoding a message is in `run_single.py`.
 The algorithm used is determined by the `mode` parameter.